jansensan/research-methodologies-notes/readme.md

 Notes:

 - With respect to hypothesis tests, alpha refers to significance level, the probability of making a Type I error.
-- Value of the p-value under which science accepts the alternative hypothesis ($H_A$)
+- Value of the p-value under which science accepts the alternative hypothesis ($H_A$).

 Symbol used: